mitre/fieldmanual/sphinx-docs/Getting-started.md

    - Select a defender from the dropdown and review abilities.
 The "Incident responder" defender is a good starting profile.
 1) Choose a fact source.
 Defender profiles utilize fact sources to determine good vs. bad on a given host.
    - Navigate to the Sources page
    - Select a fact source and review facts.
-Consider adding facts to match the environment (for example, add a fact with the `remote.port.unauthorized` trait and a value of `8000` to detect services running on port 8000)
+Consider adding facts to match the environment (for example, add a fact with the `remote.port.unauthorized` name and a value of `8000` to detect services running on port 8000)
    - Save the source if any changes were made
 1) Run an operation
    - Navigate to the Operations page and add an operation by toggling the View/Add switch